noga-dev/rndao-website/README.md

 If you'd like to contribute, (while the repo is private) please contact @luxumbra for access.
 When / if it goes public, you can fork the repo and submit a PR.

-Currently there's two main branches: `main` and `develop`.  `main` is the production branch, and `develop` is the development branch. `main` is protected and requires a PR to merge into.
+Currently there's two main branches: `main` and `develop`.  `main` is the production branch, and `develop` is the development branch.
+Both are protected and require PRs before merging.

 PRs need an approval from at least one other person before they can be merged, currently only lux has those permissions.

 `main` is deployed to https://rndao.luxumbra.dev/